NeoSOFT-Technologies/rest-dot-net-core/wiki/docs/module/multi-tenant-case-study.md

 [Describe the context and problem statement, e.g., in free form using two to three sentences.
 You may want to articulate the problem in form of a question.]

+[Multi tenant architecture is an ecosystem or model, in which a single environment can serve multiple tenants utilizing a scalable, available, and resilient architecture.
+The underlying infrastructure is completely shared, logically isolated, and with fully centralized services.
+The multi tenant architecture evolves according to the organization or subdomain (organization.saas.com) that is logged into the SaaS application; and is totally transparent to the end-user.]

 ## Decision Drivers <!-- optional -->

 * [driver 1, e.g., a force, facing concern, …]